jerng/studies/web-component-studies/README.md

 	- (i) create a *shadow host*,
 	- (ii) stick some `<slot> Elements` under (i)'s `ShadowRoot`
 	- (iii) have important content from (a) flow into (ii) with minimal effort

+##### Design Pattern
+- A somewhat defensive approach, without assuming that a `shadow tree`-less `Document` will later have *shadow trees*, but being prepared for a contingency in which someone might want to convert the `documentElement` ( usually a `<html> Element` ) or some of its descendants into *shadow hosts*, might be to ...
+	- ensure that each major **layout** section of a `Document` is in an immediate child of the `documenElement`, such that someone who wanted to move any major section into a `shadow tree`, can do that simply by ...
+	- i. converting `documentElement` into a *shadow host*, which would hide all descendants
+	- ii. setting up a *default slot* in `documentElement`'s *shadow tree*, such that all the *shadow host*'s hidden descendants are rendered as `Slottables` insider the *shadow tree*
+	- iii. proceed to manipulate the `Slottables` from within the `shadow tree` via
+		- JavaScript : `Slottable .assignedNodes`
+		- CSS : == check and confirm "what the obvious methods are" ==
 ### 1.2.
 Building Usable Web Components
 - If you're building a web component, how might you structure it such that ...
 	- (a) the web component functions in a useful way, or in a nearly useful way, on its own